apache/trafficcontrol/docs/source/api/v4/logs.rst

 :message:     Log detail about what occurred
 :ticketNum:   Optional field to cross reference with any bug tracking systems
 :user:        Name of the user who made the change
-:summary.count: Associated changelog entries for a given query param

 .. code-block:: http
 	:caption: Response Example